CITS3200-group-31/ENTROPYMAX2.0/DRAFT_client_issues.md

-# Draft Client Issues & Feature Requests
+# Client Issues & Feature Requests (Working list)

+This list captures client‑facing requests.
+For triage and status, see GitHub Issues.
+Items here should reflect actual project scope and be kept in sync with the issue tracker.

-## Proposed Features for EntropyMax2
+## Proposed Features for EntropyMax 2.0

 ### 1. Automated Grain-Size Grouping & Curves